Bigless27/insta/README.md

 7. Deploy to server of your choosing.
 This is build to use Heroku.
 8. Navigate to hosting url.
 Inspect the page and open Application> Manifest.
 And see if the add to homescreen option is available.
+9. You're all set! now watch Youtube video on how to add it to your phone!